Trading vs. Investing: What You Should Know

 Can day trading make you rich?

 Sure, day trading could potentially make you rich.
 There’s certainly no shortage of social media hype promising this is true.
 But it’s not a surefire path to quick riches.
 You really have to know what you’re doing.
-Seriously.
-Go in with your eyes open.
-Check out our free guides on How to Invest in Stocks: A Guide for Beginning Investors, including 10 reasons to avoid day trading.
+Check out our free guides on How to Trade Stocks: A Seven-Step Guide, including 10 reasons to avoid day trading.

 Popular Trading Guides